 This set of two handblown whiskey glasses is a monumental twist on drinking scotch on the rocks — at the bottom of each glass is a topographic impression of Alaska's Denali, tallest mountain in North America.
 He'll drink to that!

-Designed to fit the awesome Ooni backyard pizza oven, the Ooni baking stone works just as well in your home oven.
-At roughly 13-by-13 inches, it fits almost any oven and turns out the perfect crispy pie in minutes.
+While it's designed to fit the awesome Ooni backyard pizza oven, the Ooni baking stone works just as well in your home oven.
+At roughly 13-by-13 inches, it fits almost any oven and turns out exceptionally crispy pies

 This pairs nicely with the Ooni pizza stone (above).
 From baker-surfer Chad Robertson, who co-founded Tartine Bakery in the Bay Area with his wife, pastry chef Elisabeth Prueitt, this bread bible will put the superpower of creating rustic artisanal sourdough bread and pizza into his hands.

 First designed in 1948, this classic bullet pen elevates the basic task of note-taking.
-It works no matter what angle he's using.
-Even in zero gravity.
+It works no matter what angle it's held,.
+Yes, even in zero gravity.

 You get three hours of burn time with this portable campfire, which uses recycled soy wax.
 That means no smoky smell when you burn it in the yard or on your patio.